 - Tip Number 3: Store the Sleeping Bag in a Loose Bag: Your sleeping bag needs to be able to breathe when it’s in storage.
 Just like storing a tent, store your sleeping bag in a loose mesh bag or pillow case.

 When storing a flashlight, radio, lantern and any other battery-operated item, it is important to remove the batteries.
 Store the empty flashlight, radio or lantern in a cool and dry location.
 The batteries for these devices can be stored close to them, but not inside.

 Self Storage Can Help with Camping Storage

 Unfortunately, with the trunk of a car, basement and garage not being viable storage solutions, it doesn’t leave you with many options.
 If you are unable to store your tent and camping items in your house, consider a climate controlled storage unit.
 A climate controlled storage unit will maintain a range of temperatures safe for the storage of camping items.
-Storage World has storage facilities in the Jonesboro, GA, Stockbridge, GA, and Decatur, GA area.
+Storage World has three self storage facilities in Jonesboro, GA and Decatur, GA on Panthersville Rd and Flat Shoals Pkwy.
 A 5×5 storage unit would be perfect for storing your tent, sleeping bag and other camping supplies.
 Contact us to rent a storage unit today!